 - Serotonin has been particularly implicated in chemotherapy-associated nausea.
-5HT3 receptors are located in VC, CTZ and in the vagal nerves and enterochromaffin cells of gut wall. - Very expensive so typically used in chemotherapy and radiation associated nausea or if other medications have failed.
-They can be useful for refractory nausea of diverse types but are typically tried only when other medications have failed. - □ They are typically not effective in relieving chemotherapy-induced nausea beyond the first 48 hours after chemotherapy. - Sample doses: - ondansetron, 8 mg po tid - granisetron, 1 mg po q d or bid (most specific serotonin receptor blocker, has the highest potency and longest duration of action - no statistically significant difference in effectiveness in clinical trials) - dolansetron 100 mg po/IV q 24 h (1.8 mg/kg)
+5HT3 receptors are located in VC CTZ and in the vagal nerves and enterochromaffin cells of gut wall. - Very expensive so typically used in chemotherapy and radiation associated nausea or if other medications have failed.
+They can be useful for refractory nausea of diverse types but are typically tried only when other medications have failed. - Sample doses: - ondansetron, 8 mg po tid - granisetron, 1 mg po q d or bid (most specific serotonin receptor blocker, has the highest potency and longest duration of action - no statistically significant difference in effectiveness in clinical trials)

+dolansetron 100 mg po/IV q 24 h (1.8 mg/kg)